apache/pekko-management/docs/src/main/paradox/kubernetes-deployment/deploying.md

 1. These are init messages, showing that remoting has started on port 25520.
 The IP address should be the pods IP address from which other pods can access it, while the port number should match the configured remoting number, defaulting to 25520.
 2. Init messages for Pekko management, once again, the IP address should be the pods IP address, while the port number should be the port number you've configured for Pekko management to use, defaulting to 8558.
    Pekko management is also hosting the readiness and liveness checks.
 3. Now the cluster bootstrap process is starting.
-The service name should match your Akka system name or configured service name in cluster bootstrap, and the port should match your configured port name.
+The service name should match your Pekko system name or configured service name in cluster bootstrap, and the port should match your configured port name.
 In this guide we kept these as the default values.
    This and subsequent messages will be repeated many times as cluster bootstrap polls Kubernetes and the other pods to determine what pods have been started, and whether and where a cluster has been formed.
 4. This is the disocvery process.
 The bootstarp coordinator uses the Kubernetes discovery mechanism.
 The label selector should be one that will return your pods, and the namespace should match your applications namespace.
 The namespace is picked up automatically.
 5. Here the Kubernetes API has returned three services, including ourselves.